rohanvinkare/Design-Junction/user-details-password.md

 # You can creat users like below

-## on the time of login to creat admin you need to go to the Mongo Db databse and manually update the role as 1 and after that login again with same credaintals you will be redairected to admin-panel
+## Afer Registerning the first user to creat Admin you need to go to the Mongo Db databse and manually update the role as 1 and after that login again with same credaintals you will be redairected to admin-panel

 # Admin Details

 ```